Frequently Asked Questions

 That's a great question!
 It is important to feel confident that your baby is being well nourished.
 Newborns should receive at least 8-12 full nursing sessions in a 24 hour period and having at least 3-5 wet diapers and 3-6 stools per 24 hours by 5-7 days old.
 They may even have a stool after each feeding.
 Your baby should be back to his birth weight by 10 days old.
 Some things to watch out for while feeding:

-You should see your pediatrician 2-3 days after discharge from the hospital to assess breastfeeding progress and your baby's health.
-Be sure to ask any questions you may have!
+- You should see your pediatrician 2-3 days after discharge from the hospital to assess breastfeeding progress and your baby's health.

 Every woman has a different milk capacity that has nothing to do with the size of her breasts.
 A woman with small breasts can have more milk glands for breastfeeding than a woman with large breasts.
 The size of the breast is more related to the amount of fatty tissue that a woman has in her breast – which has nothing to do with breastfeeding.